About This Case Study

 The Brief: Old Spice was seen as outdated.
 The brand needed to appeal to younger men without alienating existing customers.

-Problem Reframe: Men do not buy body wash.
-Women buy body wash for men.
+Problem Reframe: A majority of body wash purchases are made by women, often buying for men.
 The real audience is not the user.
 It is the purchaser.

 Category Convention: Male grooming advertising speaks directly to men about performance, sport and rugged masculinity.